 What could be more eerie than exploring the Historic District's ghoulish side?
 Considered by many to be one of the most haunted cities in the US, Savannah is teeming with ghost tours and deciding which one you're brave enough to try might be a challenge.
 One of the best ghost tour companies in the city is Blue Orb, which offers bone-chilling tours, which are guaranteed to terrify you.
 Another favorite - Ghosts and Gravestones - will transport you into the macabre via the "Trolley of the Doomed.
 If you’ve ever had a yen to visit a cemetery after hours, book an evening tour with Shannon Scott, an expert storyteller who scares guests with stories about Bonaventure Cemetery's "dark side," after the gates close.
 Savannah Ghost Walks, Sixth Sense Savannah and Ghost Talk Ghost Walk offer tours, which are geared for families traveling with older children.
 If you’d like to fortify yourself with a few adult beverages along your spooky adventure, then check out Tara Haunted Tours’ Boos and Brews tour and Savannah Tours by Foot’s Creepy Crawl.
 For the ultimate terrifying adventure book a tour with Hearse Ghost Tours, where you’ll have the unique opportunity to tour the city aboard an actual hearse.

 Ghost Talk Ghost Walk

-This popular and reasonably priced walking tour, which was featured on the History Channel's show Haunted Savannah, takes a lighthearted and original look at the Historic District's most haunted spots.
-Using stories from Margaret DeBolt's book Savannah Spectres and Other Strange Tales and incorporating studies from Duke University and actual interviews with Savannah residents, Ghost Talk Ghost Walk introduces guests to they city's haunted history and offers proof from the great beyond.
-The tour departs nightly from the John Wesley's monument in Reynolds Square on Abercorn Street and times vary; call ahead to find out times and reserve a spot.
+One of Savannah's original ghost tours, this popular walking tour has been featured on the History Channel's show Haunted Savannah and takes a lighthearted look at the Historic District's most haunted spots.
+Drawing on tales from Margaret DeBolt's book "Savannah Spectres and Other Strange Tales," as well as incorporating studies from Duke University and actual interviews with Savannah residents, Ghost Talk Ghost Walk showcases the city's haunted history and offers proof from the great beyond.
+The tour departs at varying times nightly from the John Wesley's monument in Reynolds Square on Abercorn Street.
+Call ahead to find out times and reserve a spot.
 (912-233-3896, 800-563-3896)

 Savannah Tours by Foot

 Savannah Ghost Walks

 Hearse Ghost Tours

 Southern Strolls Walking Tours

 Tara Haunted Tours

 Sixth Sense Savannah

 Shannon Scott Journeys

 A tour of legendary Bonaventure Cemetery is always worth a visit, but one of the best ways of learning about the cemetery's haunted past is by signing up for a tour with Shannon Scott.
 Scott's Journeys tours include a Bonaventure By Day tour and a Bonaventure: After Hours tour.
 The evening tour is a unique experience, which allows participants a rare peek into the cemetery when the gates are locked.
 Scott's engaging storytelling and detailed knowledge of Bonaventure and Savannah's colorful history lend another dimension to the spooky tour.
 For another one-of-a-kind experience, check out Scott's Paranormalist Tour, a customized haunted tour of the city.
 Reservations for all tours are required.
 (912-604-4423)

 Blue Orb Ghost Tours

 Blue Orb is touted as one of the most credible and bone chilling ghost tours in town, thanks in part to owner and guide Tobias McGriff's authentic documentation and captivating delivery.
 Their newest, Modern Hauntings Tour, delivers is quickly becoming one of the most popular ghost tours in Savannah and is already spawning imitators.
 This unique adventure features homes and stories never before talked about and obtained from real estate agents, caretakers, renovation crews, past and current tenants and the property owners who have been willing to go on record with their chilling encounters.
 This is an 18 and older tour.
 This tour leaves rain or shine and participants are advised to bring bug spray and bottled water during the summer months.
 Reservations are recommended for all tours.
 (912-665-4258)

 She has written hundreds of articles for newspapers, consumer and trade magazines and in-flight publications.
 In addition, she has co- authored and contributed to many guide books and was a weekly travel columnist for a metropolitan Connecticut daily newspaper.